SOCIAL CONSTRUCTION OF REALITY

 (1976) cultivation hypothesis: that heavy television viewers incorporate biases present in

 television content into their own social constructions of reality.
-The cultivation

 Using Stories to Reframe the Social Construction of Reality: A Trio of Activities